manmohitsehgal/autrui-repo/README.md

 ####Facebook Sdk####

--Download the facebook sdk from - https://github.com/facebook/facebook-android-sdk.
+- Download the facebook sdk from - https://github.com/facebook/facebook-android-sdk.
 (There is a option to download it as zip, please do that)
--Then unzip it and import the facebook folder by going into (facebook-android-sdk-master/facebook) also copy the contents into your workspace (This can be done by right clicking on the Eclipse Explorer and choosing Import)
+- Then unzip it and import the facebook folder by going into (facebook-android-sdk-master/facebook) also copy the contents into your workspace (This can be done by right clicking on the Eclipse Explorer and choosing Import)
 - Clean your project, there can be errors.
 (Note:The app works perfectly on my kindle, so you shouldn't have problems, Fragments looks good :) )

 #####Likely causes for Errors#####